Transipedia/kmerexplor/README.md

 ### --config config.yaml

-Associated to the tags file, KmerExploR include a configuration file.
+Associated to the tags file, KmerExploR includes a configuration file.
 It is used to reference kmers by categories (ex: Orientation, Mycoplasma) and display some parameters for graphs.
 It is strongly linked to the tags file.
-When you set your own tag file, probably you will must specify you own config file.
+When you set your own tag file, you also have to specify you own matching config file.

- Example for a categorie :
+ Example for one categorie :

 ```
 Basic_features:   # Meta category, show in left sidenav (underscores are replaced by blank)
   Histone:        # Must match with first item (characters before first dash) of the second column
                   # in the tabuled tags file.
 Also, they will be used for Javascript function names.
-                  # They must be uniq, and contain uniquely letters, digits and underscores
+                  # They must be unique, and contain uniquely letters, digits and underscores
     sidenav : Poly A / Ribo D
                   # Show in the left sidebar
     title: Poly A and Ribo depletion by Histone detection
                   # Title of the graph, in the main page.
     threshold: 350
-                  # nothing if threshold is not needed.
+                  # Leave blank if threshold is not needed.
                   # More than one threshold possible by adding multiple values separated by coma (ex: 350,450).
     chart_type: bar
-                  # Only bar at this time.
+                  # Only bar is admitted at this time.
     chart_theme: light
                   # light, dark, or nothing
     desc:         # More details on the graph, located under it
-      - Short description of Poly A and Ribodepletionq
+      - Short description of Poly A and Ribodepletion (show as title)
       - A paragraph of explanations.
       - Another paragraph.
 ```